AutomateOrBust/content-docs/docs/documentation/readme_file.md

 Though not advised, if you do not wish to create the version differences section in the documentation you can run the command with the `--skip-breaking-changes` flag.

 ## Images
 Images in the documentation should be added to the relevant pack under a `doc_files` or `doc_imgs` directory.

-Images may be included with **absolute** or **relative** URLs.
+Images are used in the following ways:
+- Pan Dev images: These images appear only in https://xsoar.pan.dev/ for integration/script/playbook readmes.
+They do not appear in the Cortex XSOAR/XSIAM product UI.

+- Marketplace images: These images are in pack readmes and integration description files and appear in both https://xsoar.pan.dev/ and in the Cortex XSOAR/XSIAM product UI.

 ### Relative Image URLs
-When creating Markdown `README` documents for XSOAR entities (Playbooks, Integrations, Scripts, etc.), you may use relative URLs to documentation images stored in the `doc_files` or `doc_imgs` directories.
+When creating Markdown `README` documents for XSOAR/XSIAM entities (Playbooks, Integrations, Scripts, etc.) that appear in https://xsoar.pan.dev/ only, you may use relative URLs to documentation images stored in the `doc_files` or `doc_imgs` directories.
 To use relative URLs simply link the image using a relative path such as:
 ```
 ![Setup Account](./../../doc_files/create-account.png)
 ```